-In action intended to cut Iran off from the U.S. banking system, on September 6, 2006, the Treasury Department barred U.S. banks from handling any indirect transactions ("U-turn transactions, meaning transactions with non-Iranian foreign banks that are handling transactions on behalf of an Iranian bank) with Iran's Bank Saderat (see above), which the Administration accuses of providing funds to Hezbollah.34 Bank Sepah is subject to asset freezes and transactions
+In action intended to cut Iran off from the U.S. banking system, on September 6, 2006, the Treasury Department barred U.S. banks from handling any indirect transactions ("U-turn transactions, meaning transactions with non-Iranian foreign banks that are handling transactions

-32 Hearing of the Financial Services and General Government Subcommittee of the House Appropriations Committee, Federal News Service, May 21, 2009.
+27 Hearing of the Financial Services and General Government Subcommittee of the House Appropriations Committee, Federal News Service, May 21, 2009.